GCBrito/01_Project-template/README2.md

+This README.txt file was generated on YYYY-MM-DD by NAME **Here you can find revelant information about this project, including description, contact info, copyright info, DOIs and other resources.**

-# Project-template
+# Project-name

-### Describe the project briefly
+Describe the project briefly

--   General information
+## General information

 -   Dataset title

     -   Investigators names, roles and contact info (include [OrcID](http://libguides.graduateinstitute.ch/metrics/orcid) if available)
     -   Grant information
     -   DOI for the reference version of the dataset

 -   Your data and the world
     -   Licences and restrictions placed on (parts of) the dataset
     -   Links to publications based on the dataset